 7. Painted Vintage Door Delish

 For long-time Sarah Richardson fans like me, we recall vividly watching Sarah design this farmhouse with its charming entry/mudroom on her HGTV show.
 On the show, we were taken along on her flea market jaunts to source the home decor and furniture, and it was such a learning experience, wasn’t it?
 The rosy red of these doors on twin closets, the nook for the cupboard, and that vivid striped rug surely make this one of the most re-pinned Sarah Richardson design moments in history.
 What a welcoming entry!
-The alder doors in my own home aren’t vintage but are suggestive of age.
+The alder doors in my own home aren’t vintage but are suggestive of age (find them here).

 8. Comfy Chairs

 These airy open weave rattan high back dining chairs in Sarah Richardson’s own dining room, adjacent to the living room add a a rustic yet light layer of casual comfort to this room’s design in her off-the-grid Ontario home.
 Pssst.
 Find the exact light fixture in that post too!
 Where you might expect to see Windsor style dining chairs or even upholstered Parsons chairs for softness, Sarah has chosen a handsome natural option which you might expect to see on a covered porch or in a beach house.
 For me, they say “vacation!” which is a lovely invitation to elevate both the everyday and special dinners shared with family and friends.

 9. Repurposed Vintage